 Class notes that learn with you.

-Capture lectures, slides, and ideas in one place.
-Leo — your course-aware AI tutor — turns them into study guides, flashcards, and predicted exam questions.
+Capture lectures, slides, and ideas.
+Bella — your course-aware AI tutor — turns them into study guides, flashcards, and predicted exam questions.
 Granola and Notion don't know what class you're in.
-Leo does.
+Bella does.

 No credit card.
 Bring your own syllabus.